Takakiriy/new-commit/README.md

 ## Behavior

-First, `new-commit` command copies the files in the current folder and its subfolders to the `.commit` folder directly under the current folder.
+First, `locommit` command copies the files in the current folder and its subfolders to the `.commit` folder directly under the current folder.
 At this time, files specified in `.gitignore` are not copied.
 This `.commit` folder is as the comparison target of `git status` and `git diff`.